amirdaaee/PyIndica/README.md

 # PyIndica
-use python cod as indicator for MQL5
+python code integration in MQL5 experts

 ## How does it work
 1. send N last candles to python through ZMQ request